weaccelerateinc/examples/docs/Braintree.md

 The handoff flow is the most common integration flow with Accelerate and will likely be the most convenient.

 Our service utilizes Braintree's payment method nonce values to pass as tokens to be authorized.
 We create these using your api keys so they may be used directly.
+See the [Transaction.sale docs](https://developer.paypal.com/braintree/docs/reference/request/transaction/sale) for more information on using them.

 ![Braintree handoff diagram](braintree_handoff.png)